Genesis 37:4 And when his brethren saw that their father loved him more than all his brethren, they hated him, and could not speak peaceably unto him.

 Matthew 5:11-12 Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.
 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.

 Being hated without cause is an aspect of Messianic prophecy that applies to both Mashiach ben Yosef and Mashiach ben David.
 Just as Joseph was hated by his brothers, and David was hated by Saul without cause, is it any wonder that Yeshua (Jesus) was hated by the world without cause — thus fulfilling a Messianic Psalm.
-[Psalm 69:4 ].
+[Psalm 69:4].
 And should it surprise us that He is still hated?
-And if Yeshua was hated without a cause, should we expect our lives be to any different?
+And if Yeshua was hated without a cause, should we expect our lives to be any different?

 As we are rapidly approaching the end of the age, we can expect persecution to be on the rise.
 We’re sent out as sheep among wolves – so lift your head high when suffering persecution for the Lord.
 Your response of faith and love could well lead to the salvation of the ones persecuting you!